 ActivTrak 2017 Year in Review

 My name is Ramiz Khan, I manage our marketing at ActivTrak.
-2017 was an important year here, so I wanted to give you a quick update on all the exciting stuff we’ve created.
+In this 2017 retrospective, you’ll see that this was an important year here.
 We’ve made a lot of delicate, deliberate expansions to our team, culture and product that we believe will not only allow us to help you create a more efficient business, but also help to propel ActivTrak, Employee Monitoring and the Behavior Analytics market forward in 2018.

 Here are some of the highlights from this year.